-To provide support for research projects for up to five years.
+To provide support for diabetes research projects for up to five years.

-To enable researchers to undertake small research projects or pilot studies for a maximum of 12 months and £15,000.
+To enable early-career researchers to undertake small research projects or pilot studies.

 Sir George Alberti Research Training Fellowship

 To enable graduates currently working in the NHS to study for a PhD or MD in diabetes research and develop a career in research.
 Applications are invited from individuals working in a patient-facing role including, but not limited to, doctors, nurses, midwives, psychologists and dietitians.
 It is our intention for this scheme to be as inclusive as possible.

 We have partnered with NIHR to jointly fund a Doctoral Fellowship which supports individuals to undertake a PhD in an area of diabetes related research.

 To provide personal support enabling postdoctoral researchers to establish their independence in diabetes research.